 Note: If you are using a device managed by MiWorkspace, VPN software and profiles are configured for you.
 Please see MiWorkspace Work Remotely for more information.

 If you need help connecting to VPN on a managed device, please contact the ITS Service Center.
 These pages provide VPN configurations for unmanaged devices (e.g. research devices, personal computers).

 In order to use the VPN on your computer, tablet, or smartphone, you need to download the appropriate VPN client or university VPN profile to your device.

 Michigan Medicine VPN

 The Michigan Medicine network has its own VPN server that specifically controls access to health system protected resources.
 For information about installing and using the Michigan Medicine VPN, refer to the Michigan Medicine VPN content.

 It is generally a good idea to download and install a VPN client before you leave the U.S. There are some countries where it may be difficult or impossible to download one while in the country.
 Some countries go further and restrict access to VPNs or even ban their use.
 Further, international travelers must abide by the import laws and regulations of the destination country(ies) as well as U.S. export control regulations.
 Specifically, there are additional considerations when traveling internationally with certain data encryption software (potentially including VPNs).

 For more information about using a VPN while traveling internationally, see Guidelines for Domestic and International Travelers.
 For issues related to compliance with export control regulations, contact the U-M export control officer, email@example.com.

-If your Internet Service Provider (ISP) is blocking typical IPSEC VPN ports like TCP 500, 4500 & 10,000 you can attempt to use the SSL client by pointing your browser at https://umvpn.umnet.umich.edu which will require TCP port 443.
-This should be open for most ISPs but your mileage will vary.
+If your Internet Service Provider (ISP) is blocking typical IPSEC VPN ports like TCP 500, 4500 & 10,000, you can attempt to use the SSL client by pointing your browser at https://umvpn.umnet.umich.edu, which will require TCP port 443.
+This should be open for most ISPs.